4 Exploratory Data Analysis

 labs(x = "Gender", y = "Proportion", title = "Proportion of Churn by Gender")

-The left panel shows the number of churners and non-churners within each gender group, while the right panel displays the corresponding proportions.
-The proportional view facilitates comparison of churn rates across groups and reveals a slightly higher churn rate among female customers.
-The difference, however, is small and unlikely to be practically meaningful in isolation.
+The count plot shows the number of churners and non-churners within each gender group, while the proportional plot compares churn rates across groups.
+The proportional view suggests a slightly higher churn rate among female customers, but the difference is small and should not be overinterpreted.

 addmargins(table(churn$churn, churn$gender,